ncoghlan/misc/notes/python_kerberos.rst

 implemented in `kobo`_.

 Rather than just documenting this for my own use, I decided to write up and publish what I figured out.
-Besides, it gives me an excuse to try out the Kenneth Reitz's famous `requests`_ module :)
+Besides, it gives me an excuse to try out Kenneth Reitz's famous `requests`_ module :)

 All examples in this document are from a Python 2 interactive session.
 As far